kuzcography/discord-bot-sandbox/README.md

 ## Introduction

-This repository serves as a sandbox for experimenting with various Discord bots.
-These bots are designed to handle different scenarios (such as pinging, responding to commands, and moderation) on Discord servers.
-This is primarily a personal endeavor aimed at learning and exploring bot development, rather than for deployment.
+This repository serves as a sandbox for experimenting with various Discord bots in the form of mini-projects.
+These mini-projects are designed to handle different scenarios (such as pinging, responding to commands, moderation, etc.) on Discord servers.
+This is primarily a personal endeavor aimed at learning and exploring Discord bot development rather than for deployment.

 ## Installation